jkaryo1/GoTime/README.md

 GoTime requires full location permission (requires the user to turn on high- accuracy mode) and needs permission to draw over apps in order to send alarms.

+The logic behind when and how the user is asked for specific permissions regarding location servicesis as follows:

+	1. If all location services are turned off and gotime does not have permission, then on start we ask the use to enable location for gotime, then we prompt them with an alert dialog to take them to settings to turn on locaiton services for everthing.

+	2. If location services are turned on, but gotime does not have permission, we simply ask them to enable permissions for gotime.

+	3. If location services are turned off, but gotime has permission to access location, only the dialog prompting the user to turn on location services will showu up.

+	4. If either of these are dismissed, we do not ask the user for permissions again until the app has been started again, so as not to annoy the user.

+	5. If either gotime does not have permission to access location or all location services are off, the text describing when the next even will be simply says that location services are disabled.

 CREDIT:
 The WorkaroundMapFragment.java class, as well as its basic implementation, was modeled after Alok Nair's post on StackOverflow regarding enabling vertical map